tommedema/node-html-chunk-process/README.md

     <!DOCTYPE html>
     <html class="test">
     <head>
-        <title>Goodbye</title>
+        <title>It works</title>
     </head>
     <body>
         This is a page a simple page
         <div>
-            and here is more content we want
+            and here is more content we do want
         </div>
     </body>
     </html>

 ___output (excluded)___

-    ["and here is contant that is soo long but doesnt have any children so really there is no way to know how to chunk it in a reliable manner, so we might as well skip it; will not be a problem with typical APIs because those will allow e.g. 10k+ chars"]
+    ["Here is content that is very long but doesnt have any children.
+Really there is no way to know how to chunk it in a reliable, cross-script, and cross-language manner.
+Skipping this fragment should not be a problem with typical APIs because those will allow over thousands of characters, at which point this would not be a fragment without children."]